Tickets & Pricing

 Our most savvy ticket buyers are subscribers.
 Subscriptions for the 2016/2017 Season are on sale now.
 Reward yourself by subscribing today and ensuring you have priority seating, great pricing and flexible options as part of Charlotte Ballet’s subscriber family.

-Single tickets for Innovative Works range from $25-$75 and go on sale August 8.
+Single tickets for Innovative Works range from $25-$75.

 Prices are subject to change, but buying early will assure you get the best seats at the best prices.
 Charlotte Ballet’s tickets are sold through CarolinaTix only.
 Scalpers do exist so be sure when purchasing tickets you are working with CarolinaTix to assure the best prices, protect yourself from fraud and know that the seats you’ve chosen are the same ones you’ll sit in for the show.